biojava/biojava.github.io/_wikis/BioJava:Tutorial:Installing_and_using_BioSQL.md

 One additional change is that postgresql in RH7.3 does not come with the pgsql language enabled.
 As BioSQL uses that for acceleration, you will need to enable it.
-This can be done within root with:-
+This can be done within root with:

     su postgres -c 'createlang plpgsql template1'